When Will This Fall Off My Credit Report?

 Also known as a credit file, a credit report provides a detailed history of how you’ve used credit.
 It usually includes:

-Trade lines: Information about all your accounts.
-These involve what’s called revolving credit, such as credit cards, retail credit cards, and home equity lines of credit; and installment credit: car loans, personal loans, student loans, and mortgages.
+This covers key information about all your accounts.
+Primarily, that includes revolving credit, such as credit cards, retail credit cards, and home equity lines of credit; and installment credit, such as car loans, personal loans, student loans, and mortgages.

 This section in your credit report will also include names of the lenders and creditors, account numbers, your credit limit or loan amount, balances, and payment history.

-Public record and collections: Yup, your bankruptcies, liens, and court judgments are included in your credit report.
+Your bankruptcies, liens, and court judgments are all included in your credit report and listed in this section.

 What’s not included on a credit report?